ImageMagick/Usage-Markdown/basics/index.md

 :    You also cannot just simply loop over images in a controlled manner, or easily modify the process based on which image in the sequnece is being handled. that is you can not simply do something different to each image based on the image 'scene' number, or the results of previous images.
 For example draw text at different sizes, or gradually blur an image, or generate an animation list in the one single command.

-     Yes you can modify specific images in a image list.
+     Yes you can modify specific images in an image list.
 For example see [Frame by Frame Modification of an Animation](../anim_mods/#frame_mod).
 But you must know how many images are in the image list, and 'un-roll' the loop to process each image in the list separately.

      The only truly practical way to loop over images from the command line is to write out the individual images as separate image files (see [Writing a Multiple Images](files/#write_list)) and process them one at a time in an external scripted loop.
 For example see the shell script that is designed to [Divide an Image Vertically](../scripts/divide_vert).